TochiEbere/sales-analysis/README.md

 Your organization uses a mix of Microsoft based products and open source tools.
 - PowerBI for visualization and automated reports
 - SQL server for databases
-- Python for machine learning
+- Optional: Python for machine learning

 ### Tasks
 #### Level: Intermediate
 #### Data Path: Data Science | Data Viz/BI Developer | Product/Marketing Analyst

+- The IT team says the data currently sits in an SQL server database.
+They have extracted the database tables in csv files and they expect you to setup the files in your own SQL server database.
+There are 7 tables containing customer and sales information.
+Query this data in SQL server and integrate the output with PowerBI.
 - Using PowerBI, you are expected to create stunning visual reports on items 1-4.
 Your organization has predefined PowerBI templates for its reports developed by a consultant.
-You are meant to adapt these templates to develop captivating reports.
-You have been enrolled on the course below to learn how to develop based on their templates... https://youtu.be/KZDFw_G-Rj8
+The consultant refers you to the link below to help you get inspiration on captivating templates... https://youtu.be/KZDFw_G-Rj8
-- The IT team says the database currently has issues.
-However, they have indicated that the data currently sits on a web app and can be scraped using Python.
-You are expected to scrape the data from https://www.w3schools.com/sql/trysql.asp?filename=trysql_select_all.
-There are 7 tables containing customer and sales information.
-- Using Python, you are expected to create a segmentation model that will drive the personalized marketing program.
+- Optional: Using Python, you are expected to create a segmentation model that will drive the personalized marketing program.
-- Using Python, you are expected to create an ML model to predict customer sales.
+- Optional: Using Python, you are expected to create an ML model to predict customer sales.

 ### Deliverables
 - Create stunning visualisations which will guide the management team in making optimal decisions.